-Last year Microsoft announced Project xCloud, a new game streaming service that lives in the cloud and aims to let you play big-name games on whichever device you want, whenever you want, streaming on your consoles, on your phones and on your Windows 10 PCs.
+Microsoft's Project xCloud is a new game streaming service that lives in the cloud and aims to let you play big-name games on whichever device you want, whenever you want, streaming on your consoles, on your phones and on your Windows 10 PCs.

-Project xCloud aims to leverage Microsoft’s existing data centers across the globe by loading up servers with the component parts of multiple Xbox One consoles, and using these to run the games streamed directly to your mobile device of choice - tablet, smartphone, whatever.
+It will do that by leveraging Microsoft’s existing data centers across the globe by loading up servers with the component parts of multiple Xbox One consoles, and use them to run the games streamed directly over the internet to the device of your choice.

 At its X019 keynote in November, Microsoft said that number will increase to over 50 games in 2020, but didn't tell us when the service would actually launch.
 What we do know is that Microsoft promises it will scale out across 54 Azure regions (with data centers in some 140 countries) when the system is honed and ready.

 Project xCloud design and setup